-The program fee is HK\$86,520 for 24 credits.
+The program fee is HK\$125,000 for full-time mode, and HK\$120,000 for part-time mode.
 New students admitted with credit transfer are also required to pay the full program fee.
-Students who need to retake or substitute for failed course(s) must pay the pro-rata fee for the course(s) involved.
+Students who take additional courses or need to retake any courses are required to pay additional fee.